+The ASRA ERP is provided for reference to Instructors and officials in response to accidents or incidents involving authorised Australian Sport Rotorcraft Association (ASRA) operations.
 The ERP will be activated in the event of a major occurrence.
 It is designed to ensure that the following is in place prior to an adverse event occurring:

-- orderly and efficient transition from normal to emergency operations, - delegation of emergency responsibilities, - assignment of emergency responsibilities, - authorisation by key personnel for actions contained in the plan, - coordination of efforts to cope with the emergency, - safe continuation of operations or return to normal operations as soon as possible, and - planned and coordinated action to ensure the risks attributable to a major safety event can be managed and minimised (using as required, such forms as the ASRA Safety Report and Risk Form).
+- orderly and efficient transition from normal to emergency operations, - delegation of emergency responsibilities, - · assignment of emergency responsibilities, - authorisation by key personnel for actions contained in the plan, - coordination of efforts to cope with the emergency, - safe continuation of operations or return to normal operations as soon as possible, and - planned and coordinated action to ensure the risks attributable to a major safety event can be managed and minimised (using as required, such forms as the ASRA Safety Report and Risk Form).
+The SM will assess the efficacy of the ERP after each activation of its use.